victoriadrake/hugo-remote/README.md

 - `DEST`, the name of the destination directory you would like the site to build to,
 - `TOKEN`, in the form `${{ secrets.TOKEN }}` assuming `TOKEN` is the name you've used.

+You can optionally set a string value for the variable named `HUGO_ARGS`.
+Note these should be set on a single line.

+- `HUGO_ARGS` in the form 'string' Here are some examples:
+- `HUGO_ARGS: '--minify'`
+- `HUGO_ARGS: '-D -F'`

+If you do not wish to pass any arguments.
+Please leave HUGO_ARGS blank as `HUGO_ARGS:`

 Here is an example workflow file that uses this action on any `push` event to the `master` branch:

 ```yml